Latest Update 7/10/2020; 10:30 a.m.

 Food and Financial Insecurity

-The LSU Food Pantry closed Monday night, March 16, and we are referring students seeking food assistance to call the United Way’s 2-1-1 service for information specific to their local area (zip code area).
+The United Way’s 2-1-1 service is available to help individuals find information specific to their local area (zip code area).
 The primary ways to reach the 211 service is:

 - Call 211